Joshua Chapter 1

 Meaning of the name: Linguist Abraham Yahuda, based on the spelling given in the Tanakh, argues that it combines “water” or “seed” and “pond, expanse of water,” thus yielding the sense of “child of the Nile” click here

 my servant commanded you.
-Do turn not from it [to] the right [to] the left, that you may act wisely wherever you go.
+Don’t turn from it [to] the right [to] the left, that you may act wisely wherever you go.

 Tōrā,/ˈtɔːrə, ˈtoʊrə/; “Instruction”, “Teaching” or “Law”) The first five books of the Bible or also called “the books of Moses” comes from an archery term meaning to shoot.

-1:9 Have I not commanded you?
-Be strong and brave ; don’t afraid, or discouraged for YAHWEH יְהֹוָה
+1:9 Haven’t I commanded you?
+Be strong and brave ; don’t afraid, or discouraged because YAHWEH יְהֹוָה

 Hebrew Yəhōwā, one vocalization of the Tetragrammaton יהוה (YHWH), the proper name of the God of Israel in the Hebrew Bible/Old Testament.
 It is considered one of the seven names of God in Judaism and a form of God’s name in Christianity.
 Covenant making covenant keeping GOD.
 For more info click here